Prompt Library · 36 prompts

 Image prompting — illustration and art

-Style-specific artwork with negative prompts and three variants — for art you actually want.
+Style-specific art image with negative prompts and three variants — for the art you actually want.

 Images

-I want to create an illustration / artwork.
+I want to create an illustration / piece of art.

 Concept: [describe what you want]